angeloashmore/styled-system-scale/docs/api.md

 )
 ```

-`Box` can not accept a `fontSizeScale` prop that maps a theme value in
+`Box` can now accept a `fontSizeScale` prop that maps a theme value in
 `fontSizeScales` to the `fontSize` prop.
 Styled System will pick up the
 `fontSize` prop and create the style object for `styled-components`.